playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 React has two different ways of writing code: Using classes and "Hooks."

-While React classes are more similar to Angular or Vue's Option API, **I've decided to write this book/course using React's "Hooks" method as references for the components.**
+While React classes are more similar to Angular or Vue's Option API, **I've decided to write this book using React's "Hooks" method as the reference for our components.**

-This is because, while classes are still a part of the most modern versions of React, they've drastically fallen out of favor in comparison to React Hooks.
+This is because, while classes are still a part of the most modern versions of React, they've drastically fallen out of favor compared to React Hooks.
 I want to try to make this book representative of real-world codebases you're likely to run into with modern versions of these frameworks, so I thought it only made sense to go with Hooks.

-That all said, the core concepts outlined in this book/course apply to both of these methods, so if you want to learn the React class API after the fact, it should be easier with this foundation of learning.
+That all said, the core concepts outlined in this book apply to both of these methods, so if you want to learn the React class API after the fact, it should be easier with this foundation of learning.

 ### Angular